Ottoman Empire: Architecture

 Beginning in the 18th century, Ottoman architecture was opened to external influences, particularly from Baroque architecture in Western Europe, which eventually gave rise to the Ottoman Baroque style that emerged in the 1740s.
 The Nuruosmaniye Mosque is one of the most important examples from this period.
 During the 19th century, influences from Western Europe became more prominent, brought in by architects such as those from the Balyan family.
 Empire style and Neoclassical motifs were introduced and a trend towards eclecticism was evident in many types of buildings, such as the Dolmabaçe Palace.
 The last decades of the Ottoman Empire also saw the development of a new architectural style called neo-Ottoman or Ottoman revivalism, also known as the First National Architectural Movement, by architects such as Mimar Kemaleddin and Vedat Tek.

-Ottoman dynastic patronage was concentrated in the historic capitals of Bursa, Edirne, and Istanbul (Constantinople), as well as in several other important administrative centers such as Amasya and Manisa.
-It was in these centers that most important developments in Ottoman architecture occurred and that the most monumental Ottoman architecture can be found.
+Ottoman dynastic patronage was concentrated in the historic capitals of Bursa, Edirne, and Istanbul (Constantinople), as well as in several other important administrative centres such as Amasya and Manisa.
+It was in these centres that most important developments in Ottoman architecture occurred and that the most monumental Ottoman architecture can be found.
 Major religious monuments were typically architectural complexes, known as a külliye, that had multiple components providing different services or amenities.
 In addition to a mosque, these could include a madrasa, a hammam, an imaret, a sebil, a market, a caravanserai, a primary school, or others.
 These complexes were governed and managed with the help of a vakıf agreement (Arabic waqf).
 Ottoman constructions were still abundant in Anatolia and in the Balkans (Rumelia), but in the more distant Middle Eastern and North African provinces older Islamic architectural styles continued to hold strong influence and were sometimes blended with Ottoman styles.